Homemade Baby Food Recipes

 Try putting a banana in the fruit bowl with them, or wrapping them in a brown paper bag.

-DON'T refrigerate your pears until they are fully ripe, or they'll never ripen!
 But when they ARE ready to eat, putting them in the refrigerator will stop them from ripening any further.

 And DON'T store pears alongside strong smelling foods, as pears tend to absorb odours.